Orioles activate Britton (forearm) from DL

-The Orioles reinstated lefthander Zach Britton from the 10-day disabled list on Tuesday.
+The Orioles reinstated left-hander Zach Britton from the 10-day disabled list on Tuesday.

 Britton, the team's closer, has been sidelined since April 18 with a left forearm strain.
+He allowed one hit in a scoreless inning against the Red Sox on Tuesday.

-He made two rehab appearances in Double-A with the Bowie Baysox.
+Britton made two rehab appearances in Double-A with the Bowie Baysox.

 On Friday, he acknowledged having "a little hesitation" and was unable to get out of the inning, throwing 28 pitches in two-thirds of an inning, allowing two walks and a solo home run.